altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 * $TOP_FOLDER/jic_qspi/flash_image_atf_qspi.jic

 When booting with the binaries generated, this is the log that you will see.
-This is the log observed by the time the page was created and in the future the versions in the components may change.
+This is the log is just a refenrece and captured by the time the page was created and in the future the versions in the components may change.

 ```
 NOTICE:  DDR: Reset type is 'Power-On'